purescript/documentation/PureScript-Conf-2015.md

 _Abstract_

+### The Future of PureScript (Discussion)

+**@paf31**

+**1 hour**

+Let's discuss the current state of PureScript, and the changes we want to see in the future.
+Come and tell us about the features you want to see at PureScript Conf 2016!

+- New backends (C++11, Lua, Python, PHP, JVM, ...)
+- Optimizations and rewrite rules
+- PureScript's killer applications

 ### Call for Speakers

 _Anyone_ who would like to present a topic related to PureScript development is more than welcome to do so.
 Any level of experience is appropriate, although we would like to encourage speakers to prepare something appropriate for a beginner-level audience.
 If you have a topic, please add the title and a brief description above.